zvigrinberg/rhda-pipelines-examples/README.md

 # rhda-pipelines-examples
-Bring some examples of how to use RHDA Jenkins plugin
+Bring some examples of how to use [RHDA Jenkins plugin](https://plugins.jenkins.io/redhat-dependency-analytics/)

 ## Prerequisites
-1. Download Jenkins LTS and Run it on your machine
+1. Download Jenkins LTS and deploy it on your machine
 ```shell
 curl -X GET https://get.jenkins.io/war-stable/2.426.3/jenkins.war -o /tmp/jenkins.war
 # run jenkins on http://localhost:8080